Nextech AR 3D Swirl Ad Achieves Breakthrough With Over 1 Million Ad Views

 Nextech AR Solutions is the engine accelerating the growth of the Metaverse.
 Using breakthrough AI, Nextech AR is able to quickly, easily and affordably ARitize (transform) vast quantities and varieties of existing assets at scale making products, people and places ready for interactive 3D use, giving creators at every level all the essential tools they need to build out their digital AR vision in the Metaverse.
 Our platform agnostic tools allow brands, educators, students, manufacturers, creators, and technologists to create immersive, interactive and the most photo-realistic 3D assets and digital environments, compose AR experiences, and publish them omnichannel.
 With a full suite of end-to-end AR solutions in 3D Commerce, Education, Events, and Industrial Manufacturing, Nextech AR is in a unique position to meet the needs of the world's biggest brands and all Metaverse contributors.

-On October 26, 2022 Nextech AR spun out its spatial computing platform, “ARway” as a stand alone public Company.
+On October 26, 2022 Nextech AR spun out its spatial computing platform, "ARway" as a stand alone public Company.
 Nextech AR retained a control ownership in ARway Corp. with 13 million shares, or a 50% stake.
-ARway is currently listed on the Canadian Securities Exchange (CSNX:ARWY), in USA on the (OTC: ARWYF) and Internationally on the Frankfurt Stock Exchange (FSE: E65).
+ARway is currently listed on the Canadian Securities Exchange ARWY, in USA on the ARWYF and Internationally on the Frankfurt Stock Exchange (FSE: E65).
 ARway Corp. is disrupting the augmented reality wayfinding market with a no-code, no beacon spatial computing platform enabled by visual marker tracking.

 To learn more about ARway, visit https://www.arway.ai/